ashfollen/national-park-planner/README.md

 The National Park Planner allows you to browse a list of National Parks and plan your trip.
 The app will include lodging, activities, and dining options.
 There will be a calendar feature to which you can add your trip details, and a summary of trip selections.
 The purpose of this app is to encourage users to get outside and explore the beauty of the National Park Service.

+The backend repo can be found at https://github.com/ashfollen/backend-national-park-planner.

 ## User Stories